 He oversees the Coalition's three main areas: government affairs, public outreach and research.

-In 2000 he initiated the chartering of the New York Alliance Against Insurance Fraud, and now serves on the alliance's board.
-NYAAIF has raised nearly $3 million to help educate consumers about the fraud issue and how it affects them.
+In 2000 he initiated the chartering of the New York Alliance Against Insurance Fraud to educate consumers in the state about fraud.
+He now serves on the alliance's board.

-Dennis is a sought-after news source for the media, and is widely quoted in newspapers, magazines and on television.
-He has authored more than 100 articles and reports on insurance fraud, and currently writes Insurance FraudBlog, a popular Internet weblog on issues and analysis of current fraud topics.
+Dennis has authored more than 100 articles and reports on insurance fraud, and currently writes Insurance FraudBlog, a popular Internet weblog on issues and analysis of current fraud topics.

-He's a frequent public speaker on fraud issues in the U.S, and internationally, including in Europe, South America, Australia, New Zealand and Canada.
+He’s a frequent public speaker on fraud issues in the U.S, and internationally.
+He has served as a consultant to governments, insurers and insurance organizations in Europe, South America, China, India, Singapore.
+Australia, New Zealand and Canada.

-In 2003, Fraud International magazine named him "Fraud Fighter of the Year" for his efforts in leading anti-fraud initiatives during the first ten years of the Coalition's existence.
-The website Insurance-Portal.com named Dennis one of the 100 most powerful people in the insurance industry for the last three years.He formerly served as vice president of communications for the National Association of Professional Insurance Agents, where he developed joint industry-consumer Coalitions and worked in consumer affairs, public relations and publishing.
-He holds a BA in business administration.
+In 2003, Fraud International magazine named him “Fraud Fighter of the Year” for his efforts in leading anti-fraud initiatives during the first ten years of the Coalition’s existence.
+The website Insurance-Portal.com named Dennis one of the 100 most powerful people in the insurance industry in the U.S.

 Director of Government Affairs